maciekkand/skillbill_demo_percy/README.md

     Historically, Electron has been much more stable, than the others

-### 2. Why so ugly CSS selectors as below?
+### 2. Why so ugly CSS selectors as below:

     cy.get('div.menuable__content__active div:nth-child(4) a div div')

    .. instead of recommended here 'data-*' attribute ?

-    The reason is vuetify.
-Some of its controls are not native HTML ones, but mixture of divs.
-For example 'select' dropdown.
+    The reason is Vuetify.
+Some of its controls are not native HTML ones, but dynamically generated mix of divs.
-    Because of that, one can not asssign class nor id to them, so quick fix is to use CSS selector
+    For example <v-select> dropdown.
+Because of that, one can not asssign class nor id to them, which would be working in Cypress, so quick fix is to use CSS selector

 ### 3. Why wait's are used?

     For the most part, Cypress does a good job waiting long enough (4 secs by default), so DOM elements are there.

     Sometimes however, Cypress acts quicker than browser's rendering engine and some artifacts still remain on the screen, while in reality they would already be hidden.
-In most cases, delays of 200-1,000 ms are sufficient.
+In most of cases, delay of 200-1,000 ms is sufficient.

-### 4. Why scrollTo was used?
+### 4. Why 'scrollTo' was used?

     Sometimes, Cypress incorrectly scrolls the window down, making top part of the window not visible.
-    Quick fix, is to use scrollTo(0,0) then.
+    Quick fix is to use scrollTo(0,0), then.